New Microsoft Study Highlights Needs of Class of 2030

 A new study by Microsoft, carried out in collaboration with McKinsey & Company, suggests that in the future, emotional intelligence and advanced cognitive skills will be necessary to stay ahead of the pack.
-The study, which surveyed students, teachers, and thought leaders across the United States, Canada, United Kingdom, and Singapore, was released last week and offers insight into some of the steps schools will need to take to ensure that today’s children have the skills and knowledges needed to succeed when they graduate in 2030.
+The study, which surveyed students, teachers, and thought leaders across the United States, Canada, United Kingdom, and Singapore, was released last week and offers insight into some of the steps schools will need to take to ensure that the class of 2030 will have the skills and knowledges needed to succeed when they graduate.

-As stated in Microsoft’s summary of their new study, “By 2030 – and while automation replaces today’s lower-skill jobs – the fastest-growing occupations will require higher-level cognitive skills in areas such as collaboration, problem-solving, critical thinking, and creativity.”
+As stated in Microsoft’s summary of their new study by the 2030s, workers will require an whole new skill set to thrive on the job.
 In other words, moving forward, we can expect to see a growing division of labor between human and machine workers.
 Naturally, as machines prove to be more cost effective and effective carrying out certain tasks (e.g., collecting and analyzing large data sets), all human workers, even those who may have previously found themselves in a quantitatively driven occupation, will need to move into increasingly humanistic roles.
 As a growing number of studies suggests, this may be one of the surprising ironies of sharing work with various forms of artificial intelligence.
 While advance technical skills will certainly be required, advance emotional intelligence, as well as communication and people skills will gain, not lose, currency.

-As the Microsoft study suggests, however, to ensure students graduate from their K-12 schooling with the right combination of tech and humanistic skills, educators will also need to be retrained: “To help all students build these crucial cognitive and social and emotional skills, educators will need training, technologies, and time.”
+As the Microsoft study suggests, however, to ensure students graduate from their K-12 schooling with the right combination of tech and humanistic skills, educators will also need to be retrained.

 Among other key findings, the Microsoft study emphasizes that with automation, personalized learning will no doubt increase.
 As the Microsoft study’s infograph highlights, students who receive personalized learning perform better than 98% of students who have not had the benefit of personalized learning.
 Implementing personalized learning, however, will require a huge culture shift.
 Beyond radically changing the role of teachers, it will require schools to rethink everything from how students are placed in different grades to the architecture of classrooms.
 After all, if personalized learning is the future, and all signs indicate that it is, schools will need to be rebuilt to put the emphasis on technology and self-paced learning.
 Teachers will need to abandon their current mode of teaching (e.g., delivering lessons to large groups of learners) and reposition themselves as facilitators and one-on-one tutors.
 Likewise, placing children in age-based grades may need to give way to groupings based on level and competencies.
 Finally, it seems likely that over time, classrooms themselves may need to be redesigned as computer labs and maker spaces become the norm.